Easy Chicken Cordon Bleu

 - On a lightly floured surface, roll each pastry sheet into a 12-in. square.
-Cut into four 6-in. squares (discard scraps).
-Place a chicken breast in the center of each square; top with a cheese and ham slice.
+Cut into four 6-in. squares.
+Place a chicken breast in the center of each square; top with cheese and ham.

 - Whisk egg and water; lightly brush over pastry edges.
-Bring two sides of pastry over chicken, overlapping one over the other; press seams to seal.
+Bring 2 sides of pastry over chicken, overlapping 1 over the other; press seams to seal.
 Pinch together ends and fold under.

 To VirginiaCA, the 2nd rule is to check your spelling before you pick on someone else

 There are 2 sheets of puff pastry in a box.
 The recipe states to roll EACH sheet into a 12" square and cut into four 6" squares.
 According to my kitchen math, this will give you 8 rectangles for the 8 chicken breasts.
 The first rule of thumb is cooking is to read the recipe CAREFULLY and then you'll get your answer almost all the time.
 Of course, they're are exceptions with badly written recipes.